soluble TNF receptor 1 (sTNF RI) plasma

 Specific to human sTNFR1.

-The result is reported in ng/mL.
-The assay range is approximately 0.2 to 16 ng/mL.
 The reference range for a healthy population is less than 2.4 ng/mL.
 However it should be noted that these ranges are obtained from a limited population of apparently healthy adults and are not diagnostic thresholds.

 Invalid specimen type, inadequate volume, gross hemolysis or gross lipemia, sample not frozen upon receipt.